 People younger than 65 with certain disabilities also qualify.
 Those with kidney issues also qualify for both Medicare and Medicaid benefits.

 Original Medicare covers hospital stays, skilled nursing, home health care, and hospice care.
 It also covers doctor’s visits, mental health services, therapy, and other outpatient services.

-Original Medicare doesn’t cover prescription drugs, eyeglasses, hearing aids, or dental care.
-People who choose Original Medicare can buy prescription drug coverage.
+The original Medicare does not cover prescription drugs, eyeglasses, hearing aids, or dental treatments.
+Those who choose the Original Medicare can purchase prescription drug coverage.

 Medicare Advantage covers everything included in Original Medicare.
-Most Medicare Advantage plans also include prescription drug coverage.
+Also, these plans usually come with prescription drug coverage which is a great way to save money.
 It frequently offers dental and vision coverage, hearing aids, and fitness benefits.
 These coverages vary by Medicare and Medicaid benefits plan.

 Medicare comes with a Cost

-- Part A- pays for hospital services, is free if you or your spouse paid Medicare payroll taxes for at least 10 years.
-(People who aren’t eligible for free Part A can pay a monthly premium of several hundred dollars.)
+- Part A– pays for hospital services, is free if you or your spouse paid Medicare payroll taxes for at least 10 years.
+(Individuals who are not eligible for free Part A can pay few hundred dollars per month.)

 - Part B- covers doctor visits and outpatient services.
 It comes with a monthly price tag—the standard premium in 2020 was $144.60 per month and rose to $148.50 in 2021.

 - Part D– covers prescription drug costs.
 It also has a monthly charge that varies depending on which plan you choose.